Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 {: .output}

 In addition to our input files we also need a database with which to compare them.
 There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml) compatible to be used with kraken2 in the taxonomical assignment process.
+Some of these are larger and much more comprehensive, and some are more specific.
+There are also instructions on how to [generate a database of your own](https://github.com/DerrickWood/kraken2/wiki/Manual#special-databases).

 > ## Very important to know your database!
 > The database you use will determine the result you get for your data.